-In September 1981, 36 women chained themselves to the RAF Greenham Common base fence in protest against the Americans holding cruise missiles on common land.
+In September 1981, 36 women arrived at the RAF Greenham Common base in protest against the Americans holding cruise missiles on common land.

 This marked the beginning of a 19 year protest at Greenham Common.